 One undergraduate student said, “Working with Prof. Scott as an undergraduate research assistant was scholastically invigorating, productive and an exceptionally positive experience.
 Her tireless commitment to her student’s education and her proactive engagement to help their professional development makes her an asset to the College of Engineering and Physical Sciences.”

 CEPS Excellence in Undergraduate Teaching Award

-Awarded to the faculty member who best exemplifies sustained excellence in undergraduate teaching, Prof. William Tam, Department of Chemistry, receives the CEPS Excellence in Undergraduate Teaching Award.
-Tam’s teaching evaluations are consistently among the highest in the Department.
-Students describe his teaching as innovative, engaging, impactful, and comprehendible, as well as having a significant impact on their career.
+Awarded to the faculty member who best exemplifies sustained excellence in undergraduate teaching, Prof. Ritu Chaturvedi, School of Computer Science, receives the CEPS Excellence in Undergraduate Teaching Award.

 CEPS Staff Excellence Award

 Susan McCormick, Graduate Program Assistant in the Department of Mathematics and Statistics, receives the CEPS Staff Excellence Award, given to the staff member who has provided exceptional contributions towards fulfilling the College’s mission and mandate.

 McCormick has had exceptionally high levels of sustained performance over the past 34 years of service to the University of Guelph.
 She provides invaluable support to faculty, staff and students.
 McCormick has a friendly personality, and she contributes to the creation of a respectful, collegial and supportive environment among graduate students and faculty.
 If she was not already surpassing all expectations, she became the Graduate Program Assistant for the new Professional Masters in Data Science program.
 She has continually gone above and beyond to help faculty and admin staff.
 According to the Department, McCormick is an integral part of the Department culture that they could not imagine it without her.

 Congratulations to all the 2022 CEPS faculty and staff award recipients!